puppetlabs/puppetlabs-mysql/README.md

 Generates a unique id, based on the node's MAC address, which can be used as `server_id`.
 This fact will *always* return `0` on all nodes which only have loopback interfaces.
-Given those nodes' connnectivity that's probably okay.
+Given those nodes' connectivity that's probably okay.

 ##Limitations